 Fisheye lenses can be effective for adding a bit of flare to ordinary landscape shots, particularly if you get low to the ground.
 Dramatic skies and interesting trees can also be accentuated by the curvature of a fisheye lens.

-A fisheye lens may not be the first one that comes to mind when you contemplate your ideal lens collection, but it can provide unique and interesting effects for your photos.
+A fisheye lens may not be the first on your list when contemplating a new investment in equipment, but it can provide unique and interesting effects for your photos.
 Explore 500px and flickr to get a sense of how others are creatively using fisheye lenses.
-And before picking up yet another lens that overlaps with your existing ones, consider buying a fisheye lens and experimenting a bit.
-You may find that you are able to add some additional character to your shots, and find yourself smiling a bit more at the results.
+Consider buying a fisheye lens and experimenting.
+You may find you are able to add some additional character to your shots and find yourself smiling a bit more at the results.